solarcoinv2/solarcoinv2/README.md

 # Motivation
 - Provide a strong monetary incentive for renewable energy generation
-- Cure the problems of cryptocurrency
+- Solve the usual problems associated with cryptocurrency

 # Current Status